jerrymarino/iCompleteMe/README.md

 instructions don't work for you, check out the [full installation guide](#full-installation-guide).

-**NOTE:** OpenBSD / FreeBSD are not officially supported platforms by ICM.
+**NOTE:** OpenBSD / FreeBSD are not officially supported platforms by iCM.

 Make sure you have Vim 7.4.1578 with Python 2 or Python 3 support.